inbravo/aws-feature-set/README.md

 ## ![](/images/aws/redshift.png) [Redshift](https://aws.amazon.com/redshift)

 ### Redshift Features
+- **1024 KB or 1 MB block suze for columner storage**
 - Petabyte scale DW solution in cloud.
 Used for OLAP (Sum of various columns and joining the data)
 - Redshift Configurations
 	- Single Node : 160 GB Used by Small and Medium Size businesses
 	- Multi-Node